 Well, here are the hypothetical students who learn from their own mistakes over time (that’s like life!).
 So, the Reinforcement Machine Learning Algorithms learn optimal actions through trial and error.
 This algorithm is different from the above mentioned as it works on the concept of interpreter and reward system.
 The algorithm is rewarded when outcomes are favorable and punished for unfavorable outcomes.
 The interpreter reiterates, in case of an unfavorable outcome, until the best results are obtained.

-In typical reinforcement learning use-cases, such as finding the shortest route between two points on a map, the solution is not an absolute value.
+route between two points on a map, the solution is not an absolute value.
 Instead, it takes on a score of effectiveness, expressed in a percentage value.
 The higher this percentage value is, the more reward is given to the algorithm.
 Thus, the program is trained to give the best possible solution for the best possible reward.